kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 ###### How can a rollout or rollback fail?
 Can it impact already running workloads?

 Running workloads are not affected.
 Failure scenarios affect only new node registrations and new scheduling decisions:
-- kubelet enabled but external-attacher not upgraded: nodes register with a `DriverRegistrations` entry only, topology/allocatable unset.
+- kubelet enabled but external-attacher not upgraded: registrations without completed entries remain pending; matching existing entries are preserved but not refreshed.
 Mitigated by upgrading controller first.
 - `NodeGetInfo` fails: node registration fails for that driver.
 Mitigated by fixing the driver or disabling the feature gate.

 ###### What specific metrics should inform a rollback?